 If you’re dealing with a denial from a private insurer, figure out if Medicare covers the treatment.
 (Donovan says a Google search should do the trick.)
 If the treatment is covered by Medicare, that means it’s considered the clinical “standard of care” and should be covered by most private insurers.

 Another way to show that a treatment is considered medically necessary for a given diagnosis is to find medical journal articles that say the treatment is an accepted method of care.
 You can always ask your doctor’s office for help with this research.
 But if you want to do it on your own, stick to reputable, peer-reviewed journals (meaning those whose articles are evaluated by independent medical experts before publication).
-Two of the best known medical journals are The New England Journal of Medicine and the Journal of the American Medical Association.
+Two of the best known medical journals are The New England Journal of Medicine and JAMA (Journal of the American Medical Association).
 A comprehensive collection of peer-reviewed articles can be found on Pubmed, the National Institutes of Health’s database.
 You can also search for studies on Google Scholar.

-“One way to determine the legitimacy of any journal, and thus the research inside, is to find the publication’s influence score,” Donovan said.
+“One way to determine the legitimacy of any journal, and thus the research inside, is to find the publication’s influence score,” Donovan says.
 (Influence score basically measures how often an article is cited in other reputable research.)
 “If an article is frequently cited, it should be considered a good source.”

 If your appeal is denied, read your insurer’s explanation and try again.
 Then again, if necessary.
-“Our case managers are the best, and it still takes, on average, 22 calls for [an appeal to succeed],” Donovan said.
+“Our case managers are the best, and it still takes, on average, 22 calls for [an appeal to succeed],” Donovan says.
 “And we know it’s really frustrating for the patient to work through even one call.”

 To appeal one of her own denials, Donovan talked to her physician’s office and learned that one of her claims had been coded incorrectly.
 She then spent time on the phone with her insurance company to make sure the code was fixed in its computer system.
 Then she waited: “I had the answer on the first day, and the claim took a year to resolve.
 It’s important to dot your I’s and cross your T’s.”